indradb/indradb/README.md

 ## Getting started

-* Install [rust](https://www.rust-lang.org/en-US/install.html) 1.16+ stable or nightly.
-* Make sure you have liblua5.1, gcc 5+, and postgres 9.5+ installed.
-* Clone the repo: `git clone git@github.com:braidery/braid.git`.
-* Install it: `cargo install`.

-Now it's time to choose your own adventure...
+First, [download the latest release for your platform.](https://github.com/braidery/braid/releases) Now it's time to choose your own adventure...

 ### Postgres